openxc/rearview-camera/backupcam/README.md

 FordBackupCam is intended to be used on a device that has a fixed location, preferably permanently, in the vehicle.
 For example, mounted on the dash.
-Disclaimer: Never mount anything on the dash such that the view of the driver is impeeded.
+Disclaimer: Never mount anything on the dash such that the view of the driver is impeded.
 As this application serves to increase the level of safety, the tablet should never be mounted in such a way that safety is sacrificed.

 ## Hardware Needed